 - Inadequate truck maintenance: Trucking companies should routinely inspect and maintain all the commercial vehicles in their fleet, but some employers cut corners to save money and end up putting dangerous trucks out on the road.
 Whether it’s worn out brakes or tires without enough tread, failure to properly maintain an 18-wheeler can result in a rollover crash.

 - Defective truck parts: If a semi-truck overturned due to engine failure, faulty brakes, defective tires or any other issue that can be traced back to the truck manufacturer, that company could potentially be held responsible for damages.

 Let Herschensohn Law Firm, PLLC explain your legal options

 If you’ve been injured in a rollover accident with an overturned semi-truck or 18-wheeler, you probably have a lot of questions.
 You may not know who’s responsible for the crash, but you do know someone needs to be held accountable.
 There could be multiple parties involved – including the truck driver, trucking company, shipping company, broker or truck manufacturer – and you may be having trouble trying to navigate the whole process.
 Or worse yet, someone’s insurance company could be trying to blame you for the accident.

 Let our law firm protect your rights.
-Kent truck accident attorney Zach Herschensohn will leave no stone unturned to get you the compensation you’re entitled to.
+Attorney Zach Herschensohn will leave no stone unturned to get you the compensation you’re entitled to.
 He isn’t intimated by big trucking companies and he knows how to handle insurance companies.
 He will listen to you, answer your questions, lay out your legal options, and give you honest advice on whether or not he thinks you have a case worth pursuing.
 Best of all, we’ll tackle your case on a contingency fee basis.
 That means you don’t pay anything unless we win.
 See what Herschensohn Law Firm can do for you.
 Contact us today for your free consultation.